ipfs/ipfs-blog/src/_blog/js-ipfs-0.63.0-esm-libp2p-0.37.x-and-lightweight-peerids.md

 This has given us a more stable and predictable base on which to build next generation distributed projects, as well as better support for automated tooling, code completion, docs and a generally greatly improved developer experience.

-A large scale re-evaluation of the exposed interfaces has taken place which is a breaking change - please see the [libp2p@0.37.x migration guide](https://github.com/libp2p/js-libp2p/blob/master/doc/migrations/v0.36-v.037.md#typescript) for any changes you will need to make to your application.
+A large scale re-evaluation of the exposed interfaces has taken place which is a breaking change.
+Please see the [libp2p@0.37.x migration guide](https://github.com/libp2p/js-libp2p/blob/master/doc/migrations/v0.36-v.037.md#typescript) for any changes you will need to make to your application.

 ## lightweight `PeerId`s

 The [PeerId](https://docs.libp2p.io/concepts/peer-id/) is a core concept of `libp2p`.

-They let us identify remote peers and verify data those peers send to us, since a `PeerId` is either a hash of a public key in the case of an [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) derived `PeerId`, or the public key itself in the case of [Ed25519](https://en.wikipedia.org/wiki/EdDSA) `PeerId`s.
+PeerIds let us identify remote peers and verify data those peers send to us, since they are either a hash of a public key in the case of an [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) derived `PeerId`, or the public key itself in the case of an [Ed25519](https://en.wikipedia.org/wiki/EdDSA) `PeerId`.

-Prior to `libp2p@0.37.x` the `PeerId` concept was implemented by the [peer-id](https://www.npmjs.com/package/peer-id) module.
-The class exported by this module was capable of all sorts of encryption-related operations, some of which required heavyweight JavaScript modules such as [node-forge](https://www.npmjs.com/package/node-forge) as the [web-crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) lacks certain algorithms and operations that are used by the libp2p/IPFS ecosystems.
+Prior to `libp2p@0.37.x`, the `PeerId` concept was implemented by the [peer-id](https://www.npmjs.com/package/peer-id) module.
+The class exported by this module was capable of all sorts of encryption-related operations, some of which required heavyweight JavaScript modules such as [node-forge](https://www.npmjs.com/package/node-forge) since the [web-crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) lacks certain algorithms and operations that are used by the libp2p/IPFS ecosystems.

 Depending on these modules carries a significant cost for browser bundles, and the operations they are supposed to support are not used in places like `ipfs-http-client` rendering the `peer-id` module unsuitable for use in lightweight front-end applications that may only orchestrate a remote IPFS node.